FraLaz1971/cexamples/README.md

 can be used as well, but our advice is to do it after you learned how to run the examples on the [terminal](https://en.wikipedia.org/wiki/Terminal_emulator).
 Note that to run a program, the operating system have to address the filename of an executable file.
-For instance the compilation of the file pension.c may lead to the generation of the executable file called *pension* on unix-like OS ro *pension.exe* on MS win / FreeDOS / WINE / ReactOS ... .
+For instance the compilation of the file called pension.c may lead to the generation of the executable file called *pension* on unix-like OS or *pension.exe* on MS win / FreeDOS / WINE / ReactOS ... .
 When you are at the prompt of a terminal console, you should write the relative or absolute path of the executable file name or just the filename if the PATH is included among the paths saved in the list of the PATH environment variable.